-Terrell started his career spontaneously with in the group Radicals for Christ led by gospel powerhouse Fred Hammond.
+Terrell started his career spontaneously with the group Radicals for Christ led by gospel powerhouse Fred Hammond.
 Eventually lining back up with childhood friend Stevie J and working with Bad Boy Records as a songwriter then signing with Quincy Jones under a publishing contract, Terrell made his way to Hollywood and caught the attention of Tyler Perry.

-Most recently having a feature role in Fox drama series Empire alongside Taraji P. Henson, Terrence Howard and Phylicia Rashad, Terrell decided it was time to tell his story.
+Most recently having a feature role in Fox drama series Empire alongside Taraji P. Henson, Terrence Howard, and Phylicia Rashad, Terrell decided it was time to tell his story.
 Writing the first part of his tell-all book Problem Child, Terrell found his therapy in his favorite tool, the pen.

-Terrell Joined us on this episode of SUAVV Sessions to talk about family, scandal, music, and how his cards in life aren’t done being played.
+Terrell joined us on this episode of SUAVV Sessions to talk about family, scandal, music, and how his cards in life aren’t done being played.